Mass measurements of As, Se and Br nuclei and their implication on the proton-neutron interaction strength towards the N=Z line: Introduction

 \section{Introduction}

 Nuclear masses are key properties of atomic nuclei, as they are a measure of the nuclear binding energy, which reflects the details of nuclear structure and forces between the nucleons.
-The extension of nuclear mass measurements towards rare short-lived nuclei far from the stability valley is important for widening nuclear structure models to all regions of the nuclear chart \cite{Dilling2018,zhang2016} and for astrophysical nucleosynthesis calculations \cite{Schatz2013}.
+The extension of nuclear mass measurements towards rare, short-lived nuclei far from the valley of stability is important for widening nuclear structure models to all regions of the nuclear chart \cite{Dilling2018,zhang2016} and for astrophysical nucleosynthesis calculations \cite{Schatz2013}.

-Nuclear masses of nuclei around the N=Z line provide crucial input for determining the rapid proton-capture (rp-) process path that takes place in Type-I X-ray bursts and steady-state nuclear burning in rapidly accreting neutron stars \cite{Schatz2017,Duy2020}.
+Nuclear masses of nuclei around the N=Z line provide crucial input for determining the path of the rapid proton-capture (rp-) process that takes place in Type-I X-ray bursts and steady-state nuclear burning in rapidly accreting neutron stars \cite{Schatz2017,Duy2020}.

 Experimental masses of numerous odd-odd N=Z nuclei, which decay via super-allowed $0^+\rightarrow 0^+$ $\beta^+$-transitions, determine $Q_{EC}$ values for these transitions.
-These values, together with the half-lives and decay branching ratios, formulate the ${Ft}$-values that in turn verify the unitarity of the CKM matrix, a crucial test of the Standard Model \cite{Hardy2015,Hardy2020}.
+These values, together with the half-lives and decay branching ratios, formulate the ${Ft}$-values that in turn test the unitarity of the CKM matrix, a fundamental principle of the Standard Model \cite{Hardy2015,Hardy2020}.

 However, the ${Ft}$-value of $^{70}$Br that is derived from its precise half-life and decay branching ratio \cite{Morales2017} and only direct mass measurement (Penning trap \cite{Savory2009}) deviates by approximately 12$\sigma$ from the world average.
-Since the measurements of ref. \cite{Morales2017} are accurate enough and not under dispute, the source of this discrepancy is its mass value.
-The mass measurement of ref. \cite{Savory2009} differs by approximately 500 keV from that obtained via positron end-point energy \cite{Davids1980}, which gives a consistent ${Ft}$-value, but with a large uncertainty.
+Since the measurements of Ref. \cite{Morales2017} are accurate enough and not under dispute, the source of this discrepancy must lie in its mass value.
+The mass measurement of Ref. \cite{Savory2009} differs by approximately 500 keV from that obtained via positron end-point energy \cite{Davids1980}, which gives a consistent ${Ft}$-value, but with a large uncertainty.